xinwenfu/VChat_LTER/README.md

 		* `-m`: Generates shellcode in the format expected by python `\x00 - \xff`.
 		* `-p`: Pad shellcode so it is a multiple of 4.
 		* `-s <Shellcode>`: Shellcode to encode as we added the `-p` flag this can be of any length.
-		* `-v`: Name of variable for output.
+		* `-v`: Name of the variable for output.

 	5. Modify your exploit to reflect [exploit12b-MULT.py](./SourceCode/exploit12b-MULT.py), then test it!

 		https://github.com/DaintyJet/VChat_LTER/assets/60448620/ed4fc693-7510-409b-beb0-83b3c6123ed4

-		1. Click on the black button highlighted below, and enter in the address we decided in the previous step.
+		1. Click on the black button highlighted below, and enter the address we decided in the previous step.

 			<img src="Images/I16.png" width=600>